Knee Arthritis On Rise

 Nearly Half of U. S. Adults Will Develop Disease Per Study

-Researchers also estimated from their findings that the risk of developing knee arthritis rose with weight: Normal weight: 35%. overweight: 44%. and obese: 65%.
+Study authors explained from their findings that the risk of developing knee arthritis rose significantly with weight:

-According to researchers, there were no significant differences in knee arthritis risk associated with sex, race or education level.
-The people in the study were interviewed and were given an exam that included X-ray images of their knees
+The authors found there were no significant differences in knee arthritis risk associated with sex, race or education level.
+The people in the study were interviewed and were given an exam that included x-ray images of their knees.

 What is knee osteoarthritis?